Bristol Tennessee Council begins process to fill Keen's seat

 The council decided they each wanted to hear individually from all interested candidates for the open position.

-"If someone was truly interested, they would call all of us," Vice Mayor Vince Turner said in response to Councilperson Margaret Feierabend who advocated a more public selection process.
+“If someone was truly interested, they would call all of us,” Vice Mayor Vince Turner said in response to Councilwoman Margaret Feierabend, who advocated for a more public selection process.

 The charter does not specify the process to choose the candidate beyond being appointed by a majority of council to fill out the remainder of the term.
 The successful applicant will occupy the council seat until an election for the seat is held in November.